How to Finish a Basement Wall

 Fixes usually are as simple as adding or repairing gutters and downspouts or adjusting the grade to direct runoff water away from the house.
 But serious water problems may call for drastic measures like interior or exterior drain tiling, or exterior waterproofing, which could mean digging around the house or tearing up part of the slab.
 You must solve all water problems, or you’ll risk boxing future water in behind a finished wall, ruining it.
 You’ll end up spending hundreds of bucks re-remodeling a recently finished lower level.

 Just about every carpenter or building inspector has a different opinion on how to finish walls against masonry.
-The methods we'll demonstrate work well in most conditions, but consult with your building inspector before beginning any work to make sure you're meeting building codes in your area.
+The methods we’ll demonstrate work well in most conditions, but consult with your building inspector before beginning any work to make sure you’re meeting building codes in your area with these unfinished basement wall ideas.

-Use a paint roller to apply the waterproofing product you choose.
+- Use a paint roller to apply the masonry waterproofing product you choose.

 Phil Geis has been a framing carpenter for more than 20 years.
 He started out helping his uncle on remodeling projects while he was still in high school.
 He and his crew have built more than 300 new houses and breathed new life into dozens of old basements.

-Snap a line on the floor 4 in. away from the foam as a guide for the bottom plate.
+- Snap a line on the floor 4 inches away from the foam as a guide for the bottom plate.

 If you need to pound the walls into place with a sledgehammer, you've built your walls too tall.
 There's no reason that the top plate has to be tight against the joists—that's what shims are for.
 Measure the distance from the floor to the joists at several locations and build your wall at least 1/4 in. shorter than the shortest measurement.
 Trying to force a wall into place can raise the joists, which could wreak havoc with drywall joints and flooring on the rooms above.